DIY How to Make a Piano String Cover.

 A WORD OF CAUTION: DO NOT CUT THE FABRIC DIRECTLY ABOVE OR NEAR THE PIANO.

-CUT IT AWAY FROM THE PIANO IN ORDER TO PRESERVE YOUR PIANO'S FINISH.
+CUT IT AWAY FROM THE PIANO IN ORDER TO AVOID SCRATCHING OR DAMAGING THE PIANO'S FINISH.

 Step 6: Trace the curved edge of the back lid with a piece of chalk.
 As you're tracing the lid, use the long side of the chalk to lightly press against the "sharp" edge of the lid and the wool material, for the best results.